axelarnetwork/amplifier-advisory-committee/src/chains/soroban/Soroban Report.md

 ### 1.4 Assessment Criteria

-The desirable properties related to Sui’s architecture and its integration with Axelar included:
+The desirable properties related to Stellar's architecture and its integration with Axelar included:

 - **Security**: How Stellar's consensus and Soroban-based contracts safeguard against exploits.
 - **Scalability and Performance**: Stellar's settlement time and transaction throughput and fees.